 Abstract

 The resources available for conserving biodiversity are limited, and so protected areas need to be established in places that will achieve objectives for minimal cost.
-Two of the main algorithms for solving systematic conservation planning problems are Simulated Annealing (SA) and Integer linear programming (ILP).
-Using a case study in British Columbia, Canada, we compare the cost-effectiveness and processing times of SA versus ILP using both commercial and open-source algorithms.
-Plans for expanding protected area systems based on ILP algorithms were 12 to 30% cheaper than plans using SA.
-The best ILP solver we examined was on average 1071 times faster than the SA algorithm tested.
-The performance advantages of ILP solvers were also observed when we aimed for spatially compact solutions by including a boundary penalty.
-One practical advantage of using ILP over SA is that the analysis does not require calibration, saving even more time.
-Given the performance of ILP solvers, they can be used to generate conservation plans in real-time during stakeholder meetings and can facilitate rapid sensitivity analysis, and contribute to a more transparent, inclusive, and defensible decision-making process.
+Two of the main algorithms for solving systematic conservation planning problems are Simulated Annealing (SA) and exact integer linear programming (EILP) solvers.
+Using a case study in British Columbia, Canada, we compare the cost-effectiveness and processing times of SA used in Marxan versus EILP using both commercial and open-source algorithms.
+Plans for expanding protected area systems based on EILP algorithms were 12 to 30% cheaper than plans using SA, due to EILP’s ability to find optimal solutions as opposed to approximations.
+The best EILP solver we examined was on average 1071 times faster than the Marxan SA algorithm tested.
+The performance advantages of EILP solvers were also observed when we aimed for spatially compact solutions by including a boundary penalty.
+One practical advantage of using EILP over SA is that the analysis does not require calibration, saving even more time.
+Given the performance of EILP solvers, they can be used to generate conservation plans in real-time during stakeholder meetings and can facilitate rapid sensitivity analysis, and contribute to a more transparent, inclusive, and defensible decision-making process.

 Introduction

 Area-based systematic conservation planning aims to provide a rigorous, repeatable, and structured approach for designing new protected areas that efficiently meet conservation objectives (Margules and Pressey 2000).
 Historically, spatial conservation decision-making often evaluated parcels opportunistically as they became available for purchase, donation, or under threat (Pressey et al. 1993, Pressey and Bottrill 2008).
 Although purchasing such areas may improve the status quo, such decisions may not substantially and cost-effectively enhance the long-term persistence of species or communities (Joppa and Pfaff 2009, Venter et al. 2014).
-Systematic conservation planning, on the other hand, involves framing conservation planning problems as optimization problems with clearly defined objectives (e.g. minimize acquisition cost) and constraints (Margules and Pressey 2000).
+Systematic conservation planning, on the other hand, is a multi-step process that involves framing conservation planning problems as optimization problems with clearly defined objectives (e.g. minimize acquisition cost) and constraints (Margules and Pressey 2000).
 These optimization problems are then solved to obtain candidate reserve designs (termed solutions), which are used to guide protected area acquisitions and land policy (Schwartz et al. 2018).
 Due to the systematic, evidence-based nature of these tools, they can help contribute to a transparent, inclusive, and more defensible decision-making process (Margules and Pressey 2000).